Kitten: Growth and development

-A combination of required nutrients is used to satisfy the overall growth and development of the kitten body; there are many ingredients that kittens do not require, but are included in diet formulation to encourage healthy growth and development.
-These ingredients include: dried egg as a source of high quality protein and fatty acids, flaxseed, which is rich in omega-3 fatty acid and aids in digestion, calcium carbonate as a source of calcium, and calcium pantothenate (vitamin B5) that acts as a coenzyme in the conversion of amino acids and is important for healthy skin.
+A combination of essential nutrients is used to satisfy the overall growth and development of the kitten's body.
+Nonetheless, many ingredients that kittens do not require are also included in diet formulations to promote healthy growth and development; these ingredients include: dried egg as a source of high-quality protein and fatty acids, flax seeds — which are rich in omega−3 fatty acids and aid in digestion, calcium carbonate as a source of calcium, and calcium pantothenate (vitamin B5) — which acts as a coenzyme in the conversion of amino acids and is important for healthy skin.

 Immunity boosters

-Antioxidants help support the development of a healthy immune system through inhibiting the oxidation of other molecules, which are essential for a growing kitten.
-Antioxidants can be derived from ingredients, such as: carrots, sweet potatoes, spinach, vitamin E and vitamin E supplement, and zinc proteinate.
+Antioxidants help support the development of a healthy immune system by preventing the oxidation of essential molecules in a growing kitten.
+Antioxidants in kitten diets can be derived from plant ingredients such as carrots, sweet potatoes, and spinach, as well as from dietary supplements like vitamin E and zinc proteinate.

 Orphaned kittens

 Kittens require a high-calorie diet that contains more protein than the diet of adult cats.
 Young orphaned kittens require cat milk every two to four hours, and they need physical stimulation to defecate and urinate.
-Cat milk replacement is manufactured to feed to young kittens, because cow's milk does not provide all the necessary nutrients.
+Cat milk replacer is manufactured to feed young kittens because cow's milk does not provide all the necessary nutrients.
 Human-reared kittens tend to be very affectionate with humans as adults and sometimes more dependent on them than kittens reared by their mothers, but they can also show volatile mood swings and aggression.

 Depending on the age at which they were orphaned and how long they were without their mothers, these kittens may be severely underweight and can have health problems later in life, such as heart conditions.
-The compromised immune system of orphaned kittens (from lack of antibodies found naturally in the mother's milk) can make them especially susceptible to infections, making antibiotics a necessity.
+The compromised immune system of orphaned kittens — due to the absence of antibodies normally found in the mother's milk — can make them especially susceptible to infections, often necessitating antibiotics.